MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 - If a page is promoted, the original permissions of the page are retained.

+## Troubleshooting page permissions

+Makers may encounter difficulties based on the permissions they select due to unforeseen effects of their choices.
+Let's review some of these commonly encountered difficulties.

+### Alert displayed when selecting anonymous users role

+If the Portals Management app was used to configure this role for the selected page, an alert is shown for the applicable role when you manage the page permissions.
+If this alert appears, change the permissions, because roles with **Anonymous Users Role** set to **Yes** can't be assigned directly to users.

+### Styles not applied when selecting permissions apply to child pages

+When using the **Permissions apply to child pages** setting, **Permissions apply to child files** must be set to **Off** for the home page of the site.
+Web files such as Bootstrap.min.css and Theme.css used by themes are under the home page.
+If you restrict these files to only authenticated users, styles won't be applied to any pages, including the sign-in pages that are available anonymously.

-### Parent permissions changes
+### Error when selecting permissions apply to child file

-When **Permissions of Parent** page is changed so that child permission no longer inherits it from parent, makers will see the following error with invalid web roles highlighted.
+When **Permissions apply to child file** is changed so that child permission no longer inherits it from parent, makers will see the following error with invalid web roles highlighted.

 IMAGE GOES HERE

-### Using multiple page permissions
+### Error when setting multiple page permissions

 If multiple permissions are active for same page in the Portal Management app, makers will see the following error.